apo11o-M/MCAerial_Mod/README.md

 It also serves as the guide to the important concepts in Minecraft and Forge.
 If you are anything like me, a detailed explanation with a good code example is worth or hours of online googling, and can very quickly explain the key concepts.

-In the source folder you will find the [documentation](https://github.com/apo11o-M/MCAerial_Mod/tree/readme/src) that explains the concepts of Minecraft and Forge.
+In the source folder you will find the **[documentation](https://github.com/apo11o-M/MCAerial_Mod/tree/readme/src)** that explains the concepts of Minecraft and Forge.
 I tried to make the code simple and I have also left comments through out the code that explains some of the details that are not covered in the documentation.

 ## Getting Started
 ### Documentation
 The detailed documentation for this mod can be found in the [src folder](https://github.com/apo11o-M/MCAerial_Mod/tree/readme/src)

 ### Usage
-If you just want to play around with this mod, here is the download [link]().
+If you just want to play around with this mod, here is the download [link](http://www.mediafire.com/file/fvy2urhd7a97f8n/MC_Aerial_Mod_v1.1.jar/file).
 1. Make sure you have already installed Minecraft Forge 1.12.2
 2. Locate the minecraft application folder.
-    - On windows open Run from the start menu, type %appdata% and click Run.
-    - On mac open finder, hold down ALT and click Go then Library in the top menu bar.
-Open the folder Application Support and look for Minecraft.
-3. Download & extract the mod (.zip file)
-4. Place the mod you have just downloaded into the Mods folder.
+3. Download the mod and place it in the Mods folder
-5. When you launch Minecraft and click the mods button you should now see the mod is installed.
+4. When you launch Minecraft and click the mods button on the menu screen you should now see the mod is installed.

 Or if you want to look into the code, you can browse directly in GitHub, or alternatively, download it as a zip and browse it locally.